Ki Tavo: First reading—Deuteronomy 26:1–11

 In the first reading, Moses directed the Israelites that when they entered the land that God was giving them, they were to take some of every first fruit of the soil that they harvested, put it in a basket, and take it to the place God would choose.
-There they were to go to the priest in charge and acknowledge that they had entered the land that God swore to their fathers.
+There, they were to go to the kohen (כֹּהֵן) in charge and acknowledge that they had entered the land that God swore to their fathers.
 The priest was to set the basket down in front of the altar.
 They were then to recite:

-"A wandering Aramean was my father, and he went down into Egypt, and sojourned there, few in number; and he became there a nation, great, mighty, and populous.
-And the Egyptians dealt ill with us, and afflicted us, and laid upon us hard bondage.
-And we cried to the Lord, the God of our fathers, and the Lord heard our voice, and saw our affliction, and our toil, and our oppression.
-And the Lord brought us forth out of Egypt with a mighty hand, and with an outstretched arm, and with great terribleness, and with signs, and with wonders.
-And He has brought us into this place, and has given us this land, a land flowing with milk and honey.
-And now, behold, I have brought the first of the fruit of the land, that You, O Lord, have given me."
+^{5}You shall then recite as follows before the ETERNAL your God: "My father was a fugitive Aramean.
+He went down to Egypt with meager numbers and sojourned there; but there he became a great and very populous nation. ^{6}The Egyptians dealt harshly with us and oppressed us; they imposed heavy labor upon us. ^{7}We cried to the ETERNAL, the God of our ancestors, and the ETERNAL heard our plea and saw our plight, our misery, and our oppression. ^{8}GOD freed us from Egypt by a mighty hand, by an outstretched arm and awesome power, and by signs and portents, ^{9}bringing us to this place and giving us this land, a land flowing with milk and honey. ^{10}And so I now bring the first fruits of the soil that You, O ETERNAL One, have given me."
+You shall leave the basket before the ETERNAL your God and bow low before the ETERNAL your God.

-They were to leave the basket before the altar, bow low to God, and then feast on and enjoy, together with the Levite and the stranger, the bounty that God had given them.
+The supplicants were to leave their offerings before the altar, bow before God, and then eat the produce God had provided to them with the land's Levites and gerim (גֵּרִים, lit. 'non-Israelites' or 'resident strangers').
 The first reading and a closed portion end here.